nanovms/ops/README.md

 If you are having trouble running a particular application please feel free to open an issue and we can take a look.
-In general we'll only want to support the latest release from a given application/project, however if you really want/need support for something older there are paid support plans available - contact the folks at https://nanovms.com .
+In general we'll only want to support the latest release from a given application/project, however, if you really want/need support for something older there are paid support plans available - contact the folks at https://nanovms.com.